legoandmars/GorillaCosmetics/README.md

 If your game isn't modded with BepinEx, DO THAT FIRST!
 Simply go to the [latest BepinEx release](https://github.com/BepInEx/BepInEx/releases) and extract BepinEx_x64_VERSION.zip directly into your game's folder, then run the game once to install BepinEx properly.

+This mod also depends on Newtonsoft.Json, so go to my latest [Newtonsoft.Json release](https://github.com/legoandmars/Newtonsoft.Json/releases/latest) and follow the instructions there.

 Next, go to the [latest release of this mod](https://github.com/legoandmars/GorillaCosmetics/releases/latest) and extract it directly into your game's folder.
 Make sure it's extracted directly into your game's folder and not into a subfolder!

 The mod is now installed!